prof-rossetti/georgetown-opim-557-201803/notes/information-systems/apis.md

 ### Authentication

 Many web services require developers to first register to obtain valid credentials in the form of an **API Key** (i.e. a secret token string) and subsequently authenticate by providing the key alongside each API request.
+This allows the service provider to understand who is issuing each request, and can help prevent or mitigate abuse of the service.

 ### Response Formats